Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "09:00",
-          "activity": "Visit Akihabara",
+          "activity": "Visit to Akihabara",
-          "description": "Explore the famous electronics district, known for its many shops selling the latest gadgets and anime merchandise."
+          "description": "Explore the famous electronics district, known for its technology shops and anime culture."
         },
         {
           "time": "12:00",
           "activity": "Lunch at a Ramen Shop",
-          "description": "Enjoy a delicious bowl of ramen at one of the many renowned ramen shops in Akihabara."
+          "description": "Enjoy authentic Japanese ramen at a popular local shop."
         },
         {
           "time": "14:00",
-          "activity": "TeamLab Borderless",
-          "description": "Experience the immersive digital art museum that combines technology and art in a unique way."
+          "activity": "Visit to the Tokyo National Museum", "description": "Discover Japan's rich history and culture through its extensive collection of art and artifacts."
         },
         {
           "time": "18:00",
-          "activity": "Dinner at a Sushi Restaurant",
+          "activity": "Dinner at an Izakaya",
-          "description": "Savor fresh sushi at a traditional sushi restaurant."
+          "description": "Experience traditional Japanese pub food and drinks."
         }
       ]
     },